 Topics you may explore in a nurse manager course include client care, professional resilience, strategic planning and evidence-based nursing practice.
 Graduates may continue to study online for a nursing masters...
 READ MORE

-A Master of Health Management is a versatile course that prepares students for leadership roles in healthcare.
-Earning the masters qualifies you for health manager jobs.
+A Master of Health Management prepares students for leadership roles in healthcare.
+Earning the masters qualifies you for managerial jobs.

 Topics depend on the program and your choice of electives.
-Common subjects are the Australian health system, using health data for decision making, organisational management, appraising evidence, teaching and supervising, and service quality control...
-READ MORE
+Common subjects are using health data for decision making, organisational management, appraising evidence, and service quality control.

 A Master of Health Administration is similar to a Master of Health Management.
-Both health management courses prepare students for leadership and managerial positions within the healthcare industry.
+Both postgraduate programs prepare students for leadership and managerial positions within the healthcare industry.

-Health administrators may focus on day-to-day operations whereas health managers may be more involved with business strategy.
+Health administrators may focus on day-to-day operations whereas services managers may be more involved with business strategy.
 Differences between the roles are nuanced, however, and often ignored.

-The health administration masters featured on this site are online courses orientated towards service delivery and business administration...
+The health administration masters featured on this site are degrees orientated towards service delivery and business administration...
 READ MORE

-You can specialise in Healthcare Management, Health Services Management, or similar as part of an online Master of Business Administration (MBA) program.
+You can specialise in Healthcare Management, Health Services Management, or similar as part of a Master of Business Administration (MBA) program.

 A Health MBA may become available when a university allows students to choose subjects from across both health masters and MBA programs.